Other Procedures

 • It must include the following details:

-• the schedule of activities for the open offer
+1. The schedule of activities for the open offer.

-• the procedure for tendering shares by shareholders
+4. The procedure for tendering shares by shareholders.

-• just before tendering begins, a detailed public update must be given so shareholders are fully informed about timelines, approvals, and how to participate
+• So , just before tendering begins, a detailed public update must be given so shareholders are fully informed about timelines, approvals, and how to participate.

 • (a)